mehmetalinya/DECOMP__Ninja/README.md

     The project is on a complete halt until I can do some file forensics on these files to maybe if I am lucky to crack there algorithm's used.
-    If so will be a huge step in the ngb modding community because most likely the same algorithm's are used in ngb or just slightly modified.
+    If so will be a huge step in the ngb modding community because most likely the same algorithm's are used in ng2 or just slightly modified.
 So Stay tuned do not know how long this will take me to get this done.
     This will be a hard task to battle, no source code or anything to work with no information on the internet nothing the first time ever doing this.
 Keep your fingers crossed.